jdi-docs/jdi-light/source/includes/_documentation.md

   - __<a href = "https://getbootstrap.com/docs/4.3/components/dropdowns/#text">Text</a>__

-Place any freeform text within a dropdown menu with text and use <a href="https://getbootstrap.com/docs/4.3/utilities/spacing/">spacing</a> utilities.
+Place any freeform text within a dropdown menu with text and use <a href="https://getbootstrap.com/docs/4.3/utilities/spacing/">spacing utilities</a>.
 Note that you’ll likely need additional sizing styles to constrain the menu width.

   - __<a href = "https://getbootstrap.com/docs/4.3/components/dropdowns/#forms">Forms</a>__